Vaccinium parvifolium

 Vaccinium parvifolium, the red huckleberry, is a species of Vaccinium native to western North America.

 Description

-It is a deciduous shrub growing to 4 m tall with bright green shoots with an angular cross-section.
+It is a deciduous shrub growing to 4 m tall with bright green shoots and an angular cross-section.
 The leaves are ovate to oblong-elliptic, 9 to 30 mm long, and 4 to 16 mm wide, with an entire margin.

 The nodding flowers appear singly in leaf axils.
 The flowers are yellow-white to pinkish, decumbent, bell-shaped, and 4 to 5 mm long.

 The fruit is an edible red to orange berry 6 to 10 mm in diameter.
-Cytology is 2n = 24.
+The species is diploid with 24 chromosomes.